CSCfi/csc-user-guide/docs/data/sensitive-data/sd-connect-upload-for-analysis.md

 **Upload and encrypt files to an existing folder**

-1. Select the correct folder (by double-click) and then click Upload button.
+1. Select the correct folder (by double-click).

-2. Click Upload button in the top right corner and follow steps from 4 to 6 in above paragraph (link).
+2. Click **Upload** in the top right corner and follow steps from 4 to 6 in above paragraph (link).

 Note